ABOUT THIS EVENT

 Join a day of collaboration on cyber safety standards for the engineering, construction and facility management professionals.

-Stay tuned for panelist announcements
+Question and answer period to follow – Stay tuned for final panelist announcements

 Networking Break

-Stay tuned for panelist announcements
+Question and answer period to follow – Stay tuned for final panelist announcements

-Stay tuned for panelist announcements
+Question and answer period to follow – Stay tuned for final panelist announcements

-Second Academic White Paper Presentation
+Academic White Paper Presentation

 (as selected by executive committee)

-Third Academic White Paper Presentation
+Academic White Paper Presentation

 (as selected by executive committee)